michaelpatrickpurcell/castle-of-magic/README.md

 <!--Other wizards from your faction will be your natural allies.
 Other wizards from your country will be your natural rivals. -->

-To accomplish your secret objectives, you will manipulate the twenty-seven shrines.
+To accomplish your objectives, you will manipulate the twenty-seven shrines.
-Whether you accomplish each of your secret objectives will depend on the state of the shrines at the end of the game.
+Whether you accomplish each of your objectives will depend on the state of the shrines at the end of the game.
 <!-- Each shrine will be represented by a shrine card.
 These shrine cards will be arranged in a tableau. -->
 <!-- Each shrine card can be turned either face up or face down to indicate if the corresponding shrine is active or inactive.